Gary Lennon

 Gary Lennon is an American playwright, television writer and executive producer.
-He is currently a showrunner on Power and Hightown, both for the Starz network, where he has an overall development deal.
+Lennon is currently the showrunner of Power Book IV: Force on Starz, and he is credited with elevating the series to critical acclaim after he stepped into the role in its second season.
+Lennon is also reported to be working on expanding the Power universe to additional spinoffs in his overall development deal with Lionsgate Television.
+Lennon was previously the co-showrunner of Power and Hightown, both for Starz and Lionsgate.
 He is also an executive producer on Euphoria for HBO.
 In 2013, Lennon won a Peabody Award for the first season of Orange is the New Black along with his fellow writers and producers.

 Early life

 Lennon grew up in Hell's Kitchen.
 He was orphaned by age 11, he dropped out of high school, and he did not attend college.

 Career

 Lennon began his career as an aspiring actor.
 He studied under Geraldine Page, who encouraged him to write about his own life.
 Lennon compiled his monologues to create his first play, Blackout.
 After being rejected by the Circle Repertory Company as a young playwright, Lennon left one of his plays backstage at a theater attended by Marshall W. Mason, the founder of the company.
 Mason read the play that Lennon had addressed to him, and set him up on his first meetings.